cagloria/weather-app/README.md

+# Weather React App

+Displays the current weather and 3-day forecast of any city entered.
+Fetches data from the OpenWeather API.

+Currently in development.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).